uak3/sample-vanta-dbt/README.md

 ## Model Overview
 1. Models are built from raw data ingested by our analytics data warehouse.
 2. A staging model removes deleted records and adds descriptive columns to the customer integrations data.
+This model is incremental, meaning we don't have to load in every integration every single model run.
+This reduces run times and compute costs.
 3. An ephemeral model counts how many active documents each integration has.
+Since it's ephemeral, the model doesn't take up space in our warehouse.
 4. Finally, the dimension model puts all this data together.

 ## Tests